Create Projects and Deploy to Cloud

 To delete a project:

-3. In the "General" tab of the Settings page, click the "Delete Project" button.
+- In the "General" tab of the Settings page, click the "Delete" button in the "Delete project" section at the bottom.

-4. Confirm the deletion by typing the project's name in the confirmation input, then click the "Delete" button.
+- Confirm the deletion by typing "delete project" in the confirmation input, then click the "Delete" button.